 Ohira Shrine itself is one of the prettiest in the region.
 This ancient place of worship was established in the early Heian Period (794 to 1185).
-It is popular in the region with the locals who come to pray for the health of their family members.
-It is nestled prettily amongst torii gates, intricately-designed mini shrines, and a forest backdrop.
+Popular in the region with the locals who come to pray for the health of their family members, it is nestled prettily amongst torii gates, intricately-designed mini shrines, and a forest backdrop.
 Delightful handprints made by children adorned a small bridge over the steep entrance to the shrine.
 These were the marks of youngsters who had recently visited the shrine to celebrate their shichi-go-san (7-5-3) ceremonies.
 The ceremonies are an important milestone for Japanese children – aged 3 and 7 for the girls, and 5 for the boys.

 To the side of the shrine is another promontory with an eatery overlooking the paddy fields skirting the outside of Tochigi City – a pleasant spot to enjoy an ice cream or some local delicacies.

-Our walk back towards Tochigi itself was less picturesque, but we were rewarded by the spectacle of singing boatmen punting happy punters along the Uzuma River, beneath the Edo-era warehouses that line the streets and waterways of the town.
+The walk back towards the town centre of Tochigi itself was less picturesque, but we were rewarded by the spectacle of singing boatmen punting happy punters along the Uzuma River, beneath the Edo-era warehouses that line the streets and waterways of the town.

 Frequent rapid train services to Tochigi make it a great destination for a day trip from Tokyo – you can see so much and still be back in the big smoke for dinner time.